-The remuneration of J Guinn is paid by Carestream Dental Technology Topco Limited, a subsidiary incorporated in the U.K., and recharged to Carestream Dental LLC, a subsidiary incorporated in Georgia USA.
-J Guinn provides services to the Company and to a number of subsidiaries in the Group.
-Her remuneration is deemed to be attributable to her services provided to the subsidiaries and accordingly, the above details include her remuneration.
+The remuneration of J L Guinn is paid by Carestream Dental Technology Topco Limited, a subsidiary incorporated in the U.K, and recharged to Carestream Dental LLC, a subsidiary incorporated in Georgia USA.
+J L Guinn provides services to the Company and to a number of subsidiaries in the group.
+Her remuneration is deemed to be attributable to her services provided to the Company and its subsidiaries and accordingly, the above details include her remuneration.

 The remuneration of A Kinson is paid by Carestream Dental Technology Topco Limited, a subsidiary incorporated in the UK.
-A Kinson provides services to the Company and to a number of subsidiaries in the Group.
-Her remuneration is deemed to be attributable to her services provided to the subsidiaries and accordingly, the above details include her remuneration.
+A Kinson provides services to the Company and to a number of subsidiaries in the group and accordingly, the above details include her remuneration.